skip-mev/docs/docs/slinky/validator/0-quickstart.md

 ## 3. Configure your Slinky Sidecar Process ✅

+The Slinky releases contain an additional binary, `slinky-config` which can be used to generate the proper config files for a given chain.
+It also contains pre-generated configs which have correct defaults for a corresponding chain and Slinky version.

-- The provided releases include an `oracle.toml` file that you can use as a template for configuring your sidecar process.
+- The provided releases include various preconfigured config files.
+Both `oracle.json`, and `market.json` files can be used for configuring your sidecar process.
-- Alternatively, the repository contains the most up-to-date version of the config file <b>[here](https://github.com/skip-mev/slinky/blob/main/config/local/oracle.toml)</b>
+- Alternatively, the repository contains the most up-to-date version of the config file <b>[here](https://github.com/skip-mev/slinky/blob/main/config/local/oracle.json)</b>

+Please see our [chain config](/docs/slinky/integrations) page for reference about a particular integration.

 :::warning
 <b>Make sure your config matches your version and chain!</b>